BassemGalal/Sprints.ai_Task/README.md

 Push the code to GitHub and create a README file.

 ## Test Cases
--Category Browsing:
+Category Browsing:

 - Navigate to the "Categories" section.
 - Select a category from the dropdown menu.
 - Verify that the correct category page is loaded with relevant products.

--Product Browsing:
+Product Browsing:

 - Navigate to the "Products" section.
 - Click on a product to view its details.
 - Verify that the product details page is loaded with accurate information.

--Product Search:
+Product Search:

 - Perform a search for a specific product using the search bar.
 - Select one of the search results.